On January 12, 1911 a crowd estimated at fifteen thousand gathered at Fort Worth’s driving park to witness a changing

 The oval track of the driving park appears on the 1920 Rogers city map.
 (Court House Avenue became “White Settlement Road.”)
-In 1930 part of the oval can still be seen behind the Montgomery Ward building in a photo that appeared in the TCU yearbook.
+In 1930 part of the oval could still be seen behind the Montgomery Ward building in a photo that appeared in the TCU yearbook.
 The building in the foreground is the 1916 Chevrolet plant.
 (Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM”; yearbook scan by Pete Charlton.)

 Like an earlier driving park on Samuels Avenue, the driving park on West 7th Street offered more than just equine events (polo, horse shows, riding and racing): It offered baseball, tennis, rodeo, motorcycle races, auto races, shooting contests, casting contests, baby contests, even a head-on collision of two steam locomotives.
 In fact, on January 12, 1911 the people in the crowd at the driving park, who were probably still getting accustomed to seeing gas-powered machines on the roads, gathered to witness something even more astounding: gas-powered machines in the air.